chesahkalu/azure_administrator/monitoring_diagnostics.md

     - `Performance tab`.
 The prebuilt VM insights Performance workbook shows charts and graphs with performance-related data for the current VM.
     - `Map tab`.
 The prebuilt VM insights Map workbook shows a map of the processes and dependencies running on the VM.

+### Application Insights Profiler

+- Application Insights Profiler is a feature of VM Insights that helps you understand the performance of your applications running on your VM.

+- Used by `AppService` you can capture and view performance traces for your application in all these dynamic situations, automatically at-scale, without negatively affecting your end users."

+- Application Insights Profiler collects and analyzes performance data from your applications and provides insights into the performance and health of your applications.
+Application Insights Profiler helps you understand the performance of your applications by providing insights into the following areas:
+    - Application performance
+    - Application dependencies
+    - Application performance trends
+    - Application performance anomalies

 ### VM Log